PlanningByCai/RL-QAA/README.md

 ### **Table of Contents**
 **01_Introduction.ipynb : Characteristics of Renewable Energy Data**

-   - How to Define QUBO Matrix with the Data in Our Problem
+   - How to define QUBO matrix with the data in our problem

-   - Various Properties of Our Problem Setting
+   - Various properties of our problem setting

 **02_Results.ipynb : Quantum Computing Approaches for Optimization**